Hryhorii Epik: Early life

 After studies at a rural school in the big village of Kamianske, Yekaterinoslav Governorate (pop. ~20,000), he started to work at a railway workshop office.
 He was fired from his job in 1918 after he had taken part in the anti-Hetmanate uprising.
 In 1919, he joined the staff of the first volunteer Moscow regiment and took part in revolutionary events.

 In early 1920, he joined the Communist Party and the Revolutionary committee in Kamianske.
 He later moved to Poltava, where he worked as a political instructor, secretary and chairman of the district executive committee.
-During the period of 1922–1924, Epik worked within the regional board of the Ukrainian branch of Komsomol and from 1924 to 1925, as an editor of Chervonyi shliakh (Red Road) in Kharkiv.
+During the period of 1922–1924, Epik worked within the regional board of the Ukrainian branch of Komsomol and from 1924 to 1925, as an editor of Chervonyi Shliakh (Red Road) in Kharkiv.

 Between 1925 and 1929, he studied in the department of Ukrainian history at the Kharkiv Institute of Red Professors.
 After graduating, he became the director of the Derzhlitvydav publishing house (State Publishing House).

-Epik participated in the activities of cultural and educational societies, was a member of the Union of Peasant Writers "Plough", and later joined the VAPLITE group led by Mykola Khvylovy.
+Epik participated in the activities of cultural and educational societies, was a member of the Union of Peasant Writers "Plough", and later joined the VAPLITE group led by Mykola Khvyliovyi.